 - Course supplies (including books, online access codes, software, and other materials)

 The requestor must identify their expected graduation date and outline their strategy for financing the remainder of their degree.
 Requests may be funded in full, partially funded or not funded.

 Funding is prioritized for College of Engineering and Applied Sciences undergraduate students who have successfully completed at least 2/3 of their degree program.
 Students must have a cumulative GPA over 2.0 to be eligible.
 Students on academic probation of any type are not eligible to apply for funding.
 Students who have previously received a financial hardship award from the College of Engineering and Applied Sciences will typically not be considered for additional support.
-Most financial hardship awards are less than $1,000, but other requests will be considered, if justified.
+In most circumstances, cumulative financial hardship support provided will not exceed $2,500.

 How to apply

 Hardship funding requests should be made by submitting the form below.

 Dr. Matthew Cavalli, Associate Dean for Undergraduate Academic Affairs